 I don’t know about you, but I get feeling a little sluggish and hungry in the middle of the afternoon and want something to eat.
 However, like most of us, I am watching what I eat and hate to blow my good eating habits by nibbling on something I know I shouldn’t have.
 If I do cave, I feel guilty the rest of the day which is really a waste of a lot of good hours when I could be feeling positive and happy.

-So I decided to experiment with some different protein bars.
-And I do mean experiment!
+So I sometimes nibble on my healthy Chocolate Peanut Butter Energy Bites but I really wanted to experiment with some kind of protein bar.
+And boy was it an experiment!
 I must have thrown out 3-4 batches of just this one protein bar before I hit on just the right mix of ingredients so it came out moist, lemony and delicious.
 Oh, and healthy too!

 Hope you enjoy!

 Easy to make protein bars with plenty of delicious lemony taste minus the high fat and sugar.
 Great for a healthy breakfast or snack.

 - 3/4 cup oat flour, about 1 cup rolled oats

 - 3 scoops vanilla protein powder for gluten-free use a brown rice or hemp protein powder

 - 1/4 teaspoon Stevia extract